JeremyTallant/tableau-challenge/README.md

 * Similar to the start station map, the end station map also illustrates a notable concentration of the most frequently used stations in Jersey City, New Jersey, indicating that residents are likely utilizing the bicycle-sharing service for their commutes to and from work.

+## Conclusion
+In conclusion, this Tableau analysis provides a comprehensive overview of the trends and patterns in Citibike usage over a specified time period.
+Through the creation of interactive dashboards and visualizations, key insights have been extracted and presented, highlighting trends in user type, gender, and age, as well as trip patterns based on hours and weekdays.
+This analysis serves as a valuable resource for anyone interested in understanding the usage of Citibike and exploring the data behind this popular bike-sharing service.
+I hope that this work will inspire further research and investigation into the data, and encourage others to build upon the insights presented here.
+Thank you for your interest in this analysis."